 Financial & Family Planning

-Making sure that your family is well taken care of is easier than you think when we discuss your wants and needs.
-As part of the risk management plan, we'll help you to identify potential risks and how best to manage them.
-After your plan is put in place, it's important to monitor them as time goes on to make sure they continue to keep up with your family, lifestyle and needs.
+We take a holistic view of your insurance planning to design plans that provide the protection needed for your family and/or business.
+We work directly with your financial advisor, CPA, estate planners and such to design plans that incorporate your risk tolerance and goals.
+We will take the time with you to analyze and identify potential risks and how best to manage them.
+After your plan is put in place, it's important to monitor it as time goes on to make sure your wishes continue to keep up with your family, lifestyle and goals.

 CREATIVE DESIGN - INNOVATIVE SOLUTIONS

-The most common use of a term policy is for mortgage protection, education and final expenses should the insured die prematurely leaving a surviving spouse with children to raise and educate.
-Under current tax law, the benefit paid from a life insurance policy is distributed tax-free to your beneficiary's which can be used to pay off the mortgage, daily living expenses, college funding and to maintain a family's lifestyle.
-In addition to the death benefit being paid out if the insured dies prematurely, some policies provide living benefits as well.
-These living benefits are very useful for both family and business planning.
+The most common uses of a term life policy is for mortgage protection, children's educational needs and final expenses should the insured pass on prematurely leaving a surviving spouse with children to raise and educate.
+Under current tax law, the benefit paid from a life insurance policy are distributed tax-free to your beneficiaries which can be used to pay off the mortgage, provide daily living expenses, college funding and to maintain a family's lifestyle.
+In addition to the death benefit being paid out if the insured passes prematurely, most policies provide living benefits as well that allow you to accelerate the death benefit for needed medical expenses in the case of a terminal illness.
+These living benefits are very useful for both family and business planning purposes.
+We have a passion for helping people design and implement a sound financial plan that centers around these foundations so that you, your family and your legacy are properly protected.

 Your greatest asset is your ability to earn an income and provide for your family.
 What would happen if you sustained an injury or a sickness to a point that you were unable to work and earn a living?
 43% of all people over the age of 40 will experience a long-term disability before they reach age 65.
-Group disability thru work is most likely not enough coverage for you family as the benefits and benefit period of those plans are less that what you can get by owning your own policy.
-Plus, should you leave that employer to a new one that does not offer a workplace benefit, you cannot take it with you.
+Group disability thru work is usually not enough coverage to support your family as the benefits and benefit period of those plans are most likely a lot less beneficial than what you can get by owning your own policy.
+In addition, should you leave that employer or start your own business, you cannot take the group plan with you.

 Critical Illness Insurance

-A Critical Illness policy pays for your financial obligations that are not picked up by traditional health insurance by paying a lump-sum benefit to you for a first ever diagnosis of some common critical illnesses such as cancer, stroke, heart attack, kidney failure or Alzheimer's.
+A Critical Illness policy pays for your financial obligations that are not covered by traditional health insurance.
+Items like co-pays, deductibles, out-of-network fees and such.
+We can design a plan to cover these expenses should you receive a diagnosis such as cancer, stroke, heart attack, kidney failure or Alzheimer's.
 This benefit is paid directly to you, tax-free, with no constraints on how it is used.
-Use the benefit to pay for either your medical costs or non-medical costs such as:
+The benefit may be used for either your medical costs or non-medical costs such as:

-Currently Medicaid is the largest payer of long-term care expenses paying over 43% of care.
-This was not originally the intent of Medicaid but as the cost of care has increased over the past 30 years and medicine has improved, people are living longer.
-There are currently three ways to pay for long-term care including:
+Currently, Medicaid is the largest payer of long-term care expenses paying out over 43% of care.
+This was not the original intent of Medicaid but as the cost of care has increased over the past 30+ years and medicine has improved, people are living longer.
+There are currently three ways to pay for any type of long-term care expenses including:

 Medicaid (little control over your care)

-Self-insure (very costly and could deplete your savings)
+Self-insure (very costly and could deplete your savings and wealth)

 Planning for care using long-term care insurance

-With proper planning utilizing long-term care insurance, you can pay a portion of your care should you need it giving you greater control.
+With proper planning, designing and utilizing a long-term care policy, your benefits can protect your assets should you need care and give you greater control over that care.
 Should you not need care, a policy can be designed to provide a death benefit for your beneficiaries and even return your premiums should you choose to exercise this option.